nansari-pour/gnomADextractor/README.md

 The numeric value (either 1 or 4) represents the length of the chromosome notation in the VCF file (emanating from the respective BAM file).

+## Note for TOBB users

+Both output files should be copied or symlinked to your TOBB working directory where your BAM file is (to be read by the **getSNVrho** function in TOBB)

 ## Contact

 If you have any questions or issues with the pipeline, please contact **naser.ansari-pour@omicsconsultancy.co.uk**